StanW66/TreeDoc/notes.md

 ## Idea:
-A program that makes a nice image out of a dict tree. it should work on linux and Windows.
+A program that makes a nice image out of a dict tree. it should work on linux and maybe Windows. it works on both now but doing the setup for windows might be to much.
+Linux has precedent.

 ## TODO:
-- .treedocignore
-- print the project name according to the directory in which you are executing it.
-- figure out how to execute in a folder and use that directory accordingly.
+- figure out how to execute in a folder and use that directory accordingly. it will allready do that with just a .
 - setup script
+    - .treedocignore in the project
-    - .treedocignore directory in ~ and store everything there
+    - directory in ~ and store everything there
     - reference to it in path
+- the printing the project title doesn't work because it just print a . which is correct for the program.
+I have to get the project name again.